Mayapple

 Label a quart mason jar with the plant name, the part of the plant used, the percentage of alcohol used, and the date the tincture was started.

 Place 150 grams of chopped root into a quart mason jar.
 Now pour in 750 ml of the highest percentage of alcohol you can purchase (I use 151 proof Everclear).
+Next pour the contents of the jar into a blender and blend until all of the plant material is thoroughly chopped into fine pieces and incorporated into the menstrum.
+This will increase the surface area and provide better leaching of the plant constituents.
+As a matter of fact, this method works so well that, if necessary, the tincture can be used in as little as 7 days.
+Now pour the contents of the blender back into the jar, being careful to scrape every last bit of goodness from the blender.
 Place a lid on the mason jar, shake it well, and place the jar in a dark cupboard.
 Once a day for the first 7 days, take the jar out of the cupboard and shake it well.
 Place the jar back into the cupboard, and leave it soak for another 3 weeks.
 After the tincture has soaked for 30 days, remove it from the cupboard and strain out the spent plant material.
 Your tincture will remain viable for 2-3 years.

 This plant can have dangerous side effects.
 Special attention must be paid to ensure proper dosing.
 Before taking, always discuss with your physician, the use of any herbal medicine.